SciML/JumpProcesses.jl/docs/src/applications/advanced_point_process.md

 end
 ```

-We define a method for resetting the history, which can be useful during simulation.
+We next define a method for resetting the history, which can be useful during simulation.

 ```@example tpp-advanced
 function reset!(h::History)